At Oxford, participants in the intensive outpatient program have access to:

 What Happens After You Complete Intensive Outpatient Rehab?

 After you complete intensive outpatient rehab, you may wish to continue treatment through another form of rehab.
 And at Oxford, there are plenty of options available.

 An IOP is just one step along the full continuum of addiction care.
 In the spectrum of outpatient services, IOPs are considered an intermediate level of care, functioning as a “step up” from standard outpatient and “step down” from partial hospitalization.

 It’s common for treatment plans to change and encompass multiple levels of rehab care as a person progresses in their recovery.

 For many people, addiction treatment begins in our medical detox program for drugs or alcohol.
-Our Mississippi facility offers this service at both our inpatient addiction treatment facility in Etta, MS and outpatient campus in Oxford.
+Our Mississippi facility offers this service at our inpatient addiction treatment facility in Etta, MS.

 Following detox, patients will usually start some form of comprehensive rehab either in a residential or outpatient program.

 Participants who have been successful in an IOP may simply want to step down to standard outpatient services, which usually provide 9 or fewer hours of treatment per week.1 Program graduates may also seek ongoing support through our aftercare services, which include regular 12-Step meetings, alumni resources, sober living, and more.